 This funding is provided through the Regional Aviation Access Programme (RAAP), which provides funding assistance for access and safety upgrades to remote aerodromes as well as subsidised flights to ensure residents of remote communities have access to regional service centres.

-The five Funding Components of RAAP are: the Remote Air Services Subsidy (RASS) Scheme; the Remote Aviation Infrastructure Fund (RAIF); the Remote Aerodrome Upgrade (RAU) Programme; the Remote Aerodrome Safety Programme (RASP); and the Remote Aerodrome Inspection (RAI) Programme (Departmental funding).
+The five Funding Components of RAAP are: the Remote Air Services Subsidy (RASS) Scheme; the Remote Aviation Infrastructure Fund (RAIF); the Remote Airstrip Upgrade (RAU) Programme; the Remote Aerodrome Safety Programme (RASP); and the Remote Aerodrome Inspection (RAI) Programme (Departmental funding).

 The programmes have been consolidated under the RAAP programme to provide for greater flexibility and improved coordination between programme activities.